Bloomfield-FA21-CAT328/Guides-VersionControl/Sending-Stuff/README.md

 * Hit *OK*

-* Depending on your connection speed and how much you are sending, you might have to wait awile before the commit completes.
+* Depending on your connection speed and how much you are sending, you might have to wait awhile before the commit completes.
+-->